 - Students must inform their faculty of their intent to utilize their accommodations.
 Not all students will use the same accommodation(s) in each class.
-This may be due to multiple reasons such as the functional impact of their disability or the method of teaching i.e., hands-on vs. lecture.
+This may be due to multiple reasons such as the functional impact of their disability or the method of teaching i.e., lab vs. lecture, traditional vs. online.
 Once a student has indicated that they will be utilizing their accommodations, the faculty member should follow the notice as outlined.

 - Do accommodations apply to hybrid or on-line courses?